campworkcoeman/campworkcoeman.org/get-involved/staff.md

 experiences to understand what it really takes to operate the high-quality programs of Camp Workcoeman.

-The cost for the program in 2024 is $200.
+The cost for the program in 2025 is $200.
 Participants must be at least 14 years old.
 All participants will be evaluated at the end of the week and could be offered to stay for another week based on their performance.

-The program is available starting the second week of the summer season (July 7).
+The program is available starting the second week of the summer season (July 6).
 The program runs Sunday evening through Friday evening.
 Participants will sleep on cots in canvas tents.
-They will spend the day helping the staff run the camp program while evenings will involve various training opportunities such as a Leave No Trace Trainer course.
+They will spend the day helping the staff run the camp program while evenings may involve various training opportunities such as a Leave No Trace Trainer course.

 Those who successfully complete this program will be seriously considered for future camp staff positions.
 Those that participate in the CIT Program enhance